Ashish-pawar-0910/Bodhitree-Scrapper/README.md

 # Bodhitree-Scrapper
-A simple script to notify about pending quizzes and assignments.
+A simple script to notify about pending quizzes and assignments(in progress).